-If you feel cold patches on the bottom of your radiator when the heating is on, the most common cause is sludge.
+If you feel cold patches on the bottom of your radiator when the heating is on, this means that the flow of water around the appliance is being restricted, and the most common cause is radiator sludge.

-Over time, radiator sludge builds up inside the radiator.
+Over time, radiator sludge can build up inside your radiator.

 Once enough sludge has accumulated, it creates blockages within the radiator’s flow channels.